Stopping criteria

 - Compose multiple conditions (stop after 1 second OR 100 iterations, etc.).

-- Query convergence indication vs. mere forced termination.
+- Query convergence indication vs. mere forced termination, see querying the verdict.

 - Store structured reasons and state (e.g. at which iteration a threshold was met).